HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 );
 ```

-After your finished, refresh the browser and verify that it is still working.
+After you're finished, refresh the browser and verify that it is still working.
 So before we congratulate ourselves yet go take a look at the __Route__ component documentation and see if there is a prop that is better suited for this.

 https://reacttraining.com/react-router/web/api/Route

 Yep, that is right!
 The __Route__ component API has a prop called `component`.
-This is more declaritive and it also uses the `React.createElement` instead of inline __JSX__ injection.
+This is more declarative and it also uses the `React.createElement` instead of inline __JSX__ injection.
 We should change our code to use this now.

 ```javascript
 <Router>